On Selection of Cross-Section Averages in Non-stationary Environments: Introduction

 A substantial advantage of CAs is their ability to estimate $\*F$ irrespective of their time series properties.
 Indeed, the CCE estimator enjoys popularity, because it is consistent and asymptotically normal under very general $\*F$ in large $N,T$ settings without any modifications (see e.g. \citealp{Kapetanios2011}, \citealp{westerlund2018cce}, \citealp{westerlund2018asymptotic}, or \citealp{stauskas2022complete}).
-This property is valid if the rank of $\overline{\*C}$ is equal to $m$, which means that the number of factors cannot exceed the effective number of CAs ($K\in \{k,k+1\}$ in Examples 1-3).
-However, there are reasons to ensure that $m=K$.
-If $m<K$ and $TN^{-1}$ is bounded, CCE produces an asymptotic bias whose analytical correction is infeasible (see \citealp{Karabiyik2017}).
+This property is valid if the rank of $\overline{\*C}$ is equal to $m$, which means that the number of factors cannot exceed the effective number of CAs.
+However, there are reasons to ensure that the number of CAs matches $m$.
+In CCE, if $m<k+1$ and $TN^{-1}$ is bounded, CCE produces an asymptotic bias whose analytical correction is infeasible (see \citealp{Karabiyik2017}).
 This situation is common in macro datasets (see \citealp{de2024cross}).
-In DCE, $\*F_\*x$ estimated with an excess error makes bootstrap inconsistent (see \citealp{stauskas2025handling}).
-In Example 3, popular tests of forecast accuracy comparison have highly non-standard asymptotic distributions (see \citealp{stauskas2022tests}).
 In general, too many CAs might even lead to a model that over-fits the data.
 In contrast, inclusion of too few generally leads to inconsistent estimates of the model parameters (see \citealp{Juodis2022CCER}, for a discussion).
-In response to this, \cite{margaritella2023using} (MW) were the first to demonstrate that Information Criteria (IC) of \cite{Bai2002} from Principal Components (PC) literature can be applied in the CCE setting in Example 1 under \textit{stationary factors} to identify an optimal set of CAs. \cite{de2024cross} (DVS) showed similar results applicable to more general Examples 2 and 3.\footnote{\cite{Juodis2022CCER} considers eigenvalue-based methods of \cite{ahn2013eigenvalue}) under stationarity.
-The focus there is the number of factors but not the optimal set of CAs.
-We leave analysis of this approach for the future research.} \\
+Beyond CCE, \cite{stauskas2025handling} show that DCE only uses $\overline{\*Z}=\overline{\*X}$, but $m=k$ must hold.
+In forecasting, the same is needed to avoid only conservative confidence intervals around factor-augmented forecasts (see \citealp{karabiyik2021forecasting}).
+In response to this, \cite{margaritella2023using} (MW) were the first to demonstrate that the information criteria (ICs) of \cite{Bai2002} and \cite{bai2009_supp} from the PC literature can be applied in the pure CCE setting under \textit{stationary factors} to identify an optimal set of CAs from $\overline{\*Z}$. \cite{de2024cross} (DVS) show similar results when CAs are selected from $\overline{\*X}$, which is more applicable in the DCE and forecasting settings, but the procedure has a similar theoretical basis.\footnote{Even in basic CCE setting, it is advised to omit $\overline{\*y}$ and use $\overline{\*X}$ only to avoid computational issues (see \citealp{karavias2023structural}).}$^,$\footnote{PC techniques are limited in CAs setting, as they focus on $m$ by detecting the largest eigenvalues of the data matrix.
+They cannot detect sets of CAs as they do not have a natural ordering.
+With IC, we learn $m$ from the cardinality of the selected set. } \\